Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 ## Conditional Events

-Conditional events are events using "filters" to return a component group depending on your filter see the below example.
+Conditional events are events using "filters" to return a component group depending on your filter (see the example below).
-We are testing if a tag exists and if it doesn't return the "prefix:is_false" component but if it does exist return "prefix:is_true".
+We are testing if a tag exists and if it doesn't return the "prefix:is_false" component, but if it does exist, return "prefix:is_true".

 An example: